Markmwaura/HTML-dance-party/README.md

 # HTML-dance-party
-This repository is for a dance party website built using HTML and CSS
+This repository is for a dance party web page built using HTML and CSS